RSAKIB78/Google-Gemini-ATS-Resume-Checker/README.md

     streamlit run app.py
     ```

+2. Add your Gemini API key to .env

-2. Open your web browser and go to `http://localhost:8501`.
+3. Open your web browser and go to `http://localhost:8501`.

-3. Upload a PDF resume and click the appropriate button to get a response.
+4. Upload a PDF resume and click the appropriate button to get a response.

 ## Contributing